Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 Congratulations, you have just packaged and deployed an ActyxOS app to a remote ActyxOS node!

-You should now see two apps running locally on you computer and the app running on the device communicating with each other without any central servers or databases.
+You should now see two apps running locally on you computer and the app running on the device communicating with each other without any central server or database.

 This brings us to the close of this quickstart guide.

 ## Further reading

-- Learn more about ActyxOS and how to use it in the [ActyxOS docs](/docs/os/getting-started/installation.md)
+- Learn more about ActyxOS and how to use it in the [ActyxOS docs](/docs/os/getting-started/installation)
-- Dive into the Actyx Pond and its fishes in the [Actyx Pond docs](/docs/pond/getting-started/installation.md)
+- Dive into the Actyx Pond and its fishes in the [Actyx Pond docs](/docs/pond/getting-started/installation)

 ## Troubleshooting